 Feb.
 24, 26, 6:30 - 7:30 p.m. | Youngchild Hall RM 115 | $120 | In-Person

-Prof. Megan Pickett
+Instructor: Prof. Megan Pickett

-Delve into the origins of the universe in this three-part seminar exploring the Big Bang, galaxy formation, and the possibility of extraterrestrial life.
+Delve into the origins of the universe in this two-part seminar exploring the Big Bang, galaxy formation, and the possibility of extraterrestrial life.
 Through discussions and lectures, participants will gain insights into the early universe and modern cosmology.
 Ideal for anyone fascinated by cosmic mysteries.

 Writing Your Life Workshop